-We have audited the financial statements of Astarti Designated Activity Company ('the Company') for the period 18 October 2018 to 31 December 2019 set out on pages 11 to 29, which comprise the statement of comprehensive income, statement of financial position, statement of changes in equity, statement of cash flows and related notes, including the summary of significant accounting policies set out in note 1.
+We have audited the financial statements of Astarti Designated Activity Company ('the Company') for the year ended date set out on pages 13 to 31, which comprise the Statement of Comprehensive Income, Statement of Financial Position, Statement of Changes in Equity, Statement of Cashflows and related notes, including the summary of significant accounting policies set out in note 1.
 The financial reporting framework that has been applied in their preparation is Irish Law and International Financial Reporting Standards (IFRS) as adopted by the European Union.

-In our opinion, the accompanying financial statements:
+In our opinion:

-- give a true and fair view of the assets, liabilities and financial position of the Company as at 31 December 2019 and of its profit for the period then ended; - have been properly prepared in accordance with IFRS as adopted by the European Union; and - have been properly prepared in accordance with the requirements of the Companies Act 2014.
+- the financial statements give a true and fair view of the assets, liabilities and financial position of the Company as at 31 December 2020 and of its profit for the year then ended; - the financial statements have been properly prepared in accordance with IFRS as adopted by the European Union; and - the financial statements have been properly prepared in accordance with the requirements of the Companies Act 2014.